DimaSamodurov/browser_crawler/README.md

 Browser based crawling is performed with the help of [Capybara](https://github.com/teamcapybara/capybara) and [Poltergeist](https://github.com/teampoltergeist/poltergeist).
 Javascript is executed before page is analyzed allowing to crawl dynamic content.
+Browser based crawling is essentially an alternative to Wraith's spider mode, which parses html and has limitations to static content by that.

-By default crawler only visits the pages following the links extracted.
+By default crawler visits the pages following the links extracted.
 No button clicks performed other than during the optional authentication step.
 Thus crawler does not perform any updates to the site and can be treated as noninvasive.